 A hierarchy of roadways related to traffic function, including bus movements, is to be adopted in the detailed design.
 The amenity of the Precinct is to be preserved by discouraging the amount of through traffic by the implementation of special streetscape treatments and traffic management techniques.
-The road network will be planned so that through traffic is generally limited to the sub-arterial and arterial roads associated with the wider road network.
+The road network will be planned to include loop roads so that through traffic is generally limited to the sub-arterial and arterial roads associated with the wider road network.